genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 :::

 Extend the **TRADE_VIEW** to connect TRADE to COUNTERPARTY:
-1. Add the respective join (as we did with INSTRUMENT)​.
+1. Add the respective join (as we did with INSTRUMENT)​
-2. Then, instead of taking all fields from TRADE, use only: TRADE_ID​, PRICE, QUANTITY, DIRECTION.
+2. Add the COUNTERPARTY.NAME withPrefix COUNTERPARTY
 3. Test it

 ## Extending our application further